adamtiger/NNSharp/docs/docs/index.md

 * Multi-threading for faster kernels.
 * Keras-like API over TensorFlow for building, training and running networks.
 This requires an extended C++ API in TensorFlow and reliable compilation for Windows.

-Contributions are always welcomed!
-For the current purposes see the [github repository](https://github.com/adamtiger/NNSharp) of the project.
+**Contributions are always welcomed!** For the current purposes see the [github repository](https://github.com/adamtiger/NNSharp) of the project.

+## Contact

+You can do contact me via email if you have questions: adam.8.budai at gmail dot com